vsevolodnedora/vsevolodnedora/README.md

 I am [Vsevolod Nedora][website], a postdoctoral researcher at [Max Plank Institute for Gravitational Physics](https://www.aei.mpg.de/person/115999/2784).
-Currently, I am leaving academia and going into Data Science.
-To this end, and following my passion, I work on several machine learning projects including gradient boosting and random forest models as well as conditional variational autoencoders (currently applied to the academic data acquired previously) that can be found in [PBA_projects](https://github.com/vsevolodnedora/PBA_projects).

 In my academic career I worked in multimessenger and high-energy astrophysics, focusing on software development, data analysis, and modeling.
 Specifically, I am the main author of the numerical code for gamma-ray burst and kilonova afterglows [PyBlastAfterglow](https://github.com/vsevolodnedora/PyBlastAfterglowMag) and post-processing pipeline for the general relativistic hydrodynamic code WhiskyTHC
 [bns-ppr-tools](https://github.com/vsevolodnedora/bns_ppr_tools).
 I also worked in statistical data analysis and modeling of the neutron star merger ejecta properties.
 The resulting [model](https://iopscience.iop.org/article/10.1088/1361-6382/ac35a8) and [dataset](https://zenodo.org/records/4283517) are widely used by the community.

+I have a strong interest in machine learning and data science.
+To this end, and following my passion, I work on several machine learning projects including gradient boosting and random forest models as well as conditional variational autoencoders (currently applied to the academic data acquired previously) that can be found in [PBA_projects](https://github.com/vsevolodnedora/PBA_projects).

 See my [arxive](https://arxiv.org/search/astro-ph?searchtype=author&query=Nedora,+V) and [iNSPIRE](https://inspirehep.net/authors/1881421).